Rico Henry

 Rico Antonio Henry (born 8 July 1997) is a professional footballer who plays as a left-back for club Brentford.
+Born in England, he plays for the Jamaica national team.

-He is a product of the Walsall academy and began his senior career with the club.
-Henry transferred to Brentford in 2016 and passed 200 appearances for the club in August 2023.
-Born in England of Jamaican descent, he represented England at youth international level.
-He made his senior debut for the Jamaica national team in 2025.
+Henry is a product of the Walsall academy and began his senior career with the club.
+He transferred to Brentford in 2016 and passed 200 appearances for the club in August 2023.
+Born in England and of Jamaican descent, he represented England at youth international level, before making his senior debut for the Jamaica national team in 2025.

 Club career

 Walsall

 After a spell with Cadbury Athletic and failing a trial with Aston Villa, Henry joined Walsall at age 11 and at age 14 he was converted from a central midfielder to a left back.
 He progressed through the youth ranks to make his first non-competitive senior appearance for the club shortly after his 16th birthday, in a pre-season friendly versus Leeds United in July 2013.
 One year later, he signed his first professional contract after impressing for the club's youth team.
 Henry received his maiden calls into the first team squad for two League One matches in September and October 2014 respectively, before making his competitive debut with a start in a Football League Trophy northern area semi-final shootout win over Tranmere Rovers on 9 December.
 He made his league debut four days later, playing the full 90 minutes of a 3–1 victory over Barnsley.
 Henry made eight further appearances during the 2014–15 season, but his progress was disrupted by a dislocated shoulder.
 He signed a two-year contract extension in April 2015 and was named as Walsall's Young Player of the Year.

 Henry broke into the starting line-up on a full-time basis during the 2015–16 season.
 He had a successful season, making 44 appearances, scoring three goals, signing a new three-year contract and winning England youth international recognition.
 Walsall consistently challenged for promotion during the season and finished in third position to qualify for a place in the 2016 League One play-offs, but Henry's season ended with a 6–1 aggregate defeat to the eventually-promoted club Barnsley in the semi-finals.
 He was recognised for his performances during the season, winning the September 2015 Football League Young Player of the Month award, in addition to being named in the League One PFA Team of the Year and receiving a nomination for the Football League Young Player of the Year award.

 Henry made three early-2016–17 season appearances, before suffering a dislocation to the same shoulder previously injured in February 2015 after half an hour of 0–0 draw with Oldham Athletic on 13 August 2016.
 The Oldham appearance proved to be Henry's last for Walsall and he departed the Bescot Stadium on 31 August.
 He made 57 appearances and scored three goals for the club.